 First Stop – Grand Turk, Turks & Caicos Islands

-Two hours later, we’ve circled the entire island visiting the colonial capital of Cockburn Town, the charming lighthouse on the northern tip of the island and Columbus Landfall National Park – all the while dodging the island’s wild donkeys.
+Two hours later, we’ve circled the entire island visiting the colonial capital of Cockburn Town, the charming lighthouse on the northern tip of the island, and Columbus Landfall National Park – all the while dodging the island’s ubiquitous wild donkeys.

 It’s hard to beat a relaxing day on a perfect Caribbean beach with a cold adult beverage.
 While Grand Turk is very small, it actually makes a perfect cruise ship stop because you really can see it all and still have time to sit and relax in just one day.

 Stop #2 – La Romana, Dominican Republic